Natasha Warikoo

 Warikoo's previous book, The Diversity Bargain: And Other Dilemmas of Race, Admissions, and Meritocracy at Elite Universities (University of Chicago Press, 2016), shows how undergraduates attending Ivy League universities and Oxford University conceptualize race and meritocracy.
 The book emphasizes the contradictions, moral conundrums, and tensions on campus related to affirmative action and diversity, and how these vary across racial and national lines.
 Warikoo's first book, Balancing Acts: Youth Culture in the Global City (University of California Press, 2011), analyzes youth culture among children of immigrants attending diverse, low-performing high schools in New York City and London.
 Finally, in 2022 Warikoo published Is Affirmative Action Fair?
 The Myth of Equity in College Admissions, which introduces readers to arguments related to affirmative action and, more broadly, how to think about college admissions.

-In addition to her academic work, Warikoo is co-chair of the Scholars Strategy Network Boston Chapter, which aims to connect scholars, policymakers, civic leaders, and journalists in the Boston area.
-She writes and speaks frequently for public audiences ((The New York Times, The Los Angeles Times, The Washington Post, The Atlantic, and more).
-See here for her public engagement.
-She also chairs the Sociology of Education Section of the American Sociological Association.
+Warikoo works with Scholars Strategy Network, which aims to connect scholars, policymakers, civic leaders, and journalists, serving as co-chair of the Boston chapter until 2023, and currently on the Chapter Advisor Council.
+She writes and speaks frequently for public audiences (The New York Times, The Washington Post, The Boston Globe, The Atlantic, and more).
+She chaired the Sociology of Education Section of the American Sociological Association in 2022-2023, and currently serves on the ASA Council.

 Warikoo was previously Associate Professor of Education at Harvard University.
 Prior to her academic career she was a teacher in New York City's public schools, and also spent time working at the US Department of Education.
 Warikoo completed her PhD in sociology from Harvard University, and BSc and BA in mathematics and philosophy at Brown University.
 She lives in Cambridge with her husband Ramesh Kumar and their three children.